kobusjoubert/rails_dockerize/README.md

     docker compose logs -f

-Add `debugger` on a line you would like to debug, then connect to a Procfile process tmux window.
-Disconnect from the window with `ctrl + b`, `d`.
+Add `debugger` on a line you would like to debug, then attach to a container to investigate.
+Detach from the container with `ctrl + p`, `ctrl + q`.

-    docker compose exec rails bash
-    overmind c web
-    overmind c worker
+    docker container ls
+    docker attach rails_dockerize-rails-1

 To run any of the Rails commands, you'll have to prepend `docker compose run --rm rails` to the command.